mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

 | L4 | DRAM (main memory) | Main memory hold disk blocks from local disks |
 | L5 | Local secondary storage (local disks) | Local disks hold files copied from other disks or remote network storage |
 | L6 | Remote secondary storage |  |

+The different levels of memory is also referred to as [memory hierarchy](https://en.wikipedia.org/wiki/Memory_hierarchy), which is based on respons time, and where each level act as cache for the level before and top levels are used to store information that the processor might need in the near future.

 ### <a name="1.4" class="anchor"></a> [1.4 Operating systems](#1.4)